Scalr/terraform-provider-scalr/website/docs/data-sources/scalr_workspace.md

 The `vcs_repo` block contains:

-* `identifier` - A reference to your VCS repository in the format `:org/:repo` where `:org` and `:repo` refer to the organization and repository in your VCS provider.
+* `identifier` - * The reference to the VCS repository in the format `:org/:repo`, this refers to the organization and repository in your VCS provider.
 * `path` - Path within the repo, if any.

 The `created_by` block contains: